 I know that sometimes you “can’t see the forest for the trees” because you’re too close to it all and what you need is simply a second “set of eyes” to help you see what you might be missing.

-I know how badly you need a sounding board so you don’t feel so alone.
+And I know how badly you need (and deserve) a sounding board so you don’t feel so alone.
 (Trust me, you are not alone!)

 I know you need some help sorting through all the available tools and techniques out there so you can figure out what the best ways to help your teen.